 - Erbium Lasers: These lasers are gentler than CO2 lasers, making them suitable for more superficial concerns and individuals with darker skin tones.

-- Fractional Laser: Fractional lasers treat only a fraction of the skin, leaving surrounding tissue untouched, which leads to faster healing and reduced downtime.
+- Fractional Laser: Fractional lasers only treat a section of the skin, leaving surrounding tissue unharmed and thereby accelerating recovery and lowering downtime.

 Aftercare Tips for Optimal Healing